 The French term means "large plant", usually refers to Wine (but also on other foods like beer. coffee and chocolate ) and is closely related to the French philosophy of terroirs, That means that regardless of between individuals vintages possible quality fluctuations a certain soil type and the one there climate (Small climate) are of constant and determining quality.
 The cru classés are in addition to those valid in France Appellation d'Origine Protégée to understand and characterize the top qualities.
 However, the term has different meanings in the individual wine-growing regions.
 He can refer to a location, a community, or a Chateau (Winery) or refer to the wine produced there.
 In Bordeaux, the interests of the Grands Crus wineries are represented by the association UGCB (Union des Grands Crus de Bordeaux) perceived.

 Beaujolais : There are ten municipalities with cru status here.
 In contrast to the four-stage model in the rest of Burgundy, there are only three stages (no grands crus).

-Bordeaux : Here is Grand Cru for the property of a winery (Château), or the produced here Grand Vin used (does not apply to one) second wine ).
-The situation and the château are, so to speak, equated with each other.
-The rules are very different and confusing in the appellations.
-It is famous in 1855 Bordeaux Classification that still has some significance today.
+Bordeaux : Here is Grand Cru for the property of a winery (château), or the one produced here Grand Vin used (so does not apply to one second wine ).
+Location and chateau are put on an equal footing, so to speak.
+The rules in the appellations are very different and confusing.
+It was famous in 1855 Bordeaux Classification, which still has a certain meaning today.